maryash/maryash.github.io/160/syllabus.md

 **OTHER POLICIES**
 You are expected to ATTEND CLASS REGULARLY and NOT TO COME IN LATE, as you are RESPONSIBLE FOR ANY MATERIAL COVERED, whether in this syllabus or not, or ANNOUNCEMENT MADE DURING ANY OF THE CLASSES.
 I will post class notes.
-However you will have to attend all lectures to understand the material!
-Hmework/projects will be required and collected every class meeting.
-There will be unannounced quizzes.
-In-class participation may count as a “needed” bonus to the final grade.
+However you will have to attend all lectures to understand the material! **Homework is required and will be submitted before every class meeting**.
+The six quizzes and both exams will be **in-person**.
+In-class participation may count as a needed bonus to the final grade.
-The whole material will be divided (by the date of the Test 1) into two parts.
+The whole material will be divided (by the date of the midterm) into two parts.

 **PREREQUISITES**
 CSCI 127 and CSCI 150.